mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 - `"attribution_destination"`
   - : A string, or an array of 2–3 strings, depending on whether the source was registered with multiple destinations or not.
 These strings represent the attribution [`"destination"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#destination) site(s) set in the source registration via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header.
 - `"source_event_id"`
   - : A string representing the attribution source ID.
-This is equal to the `source_event_id` set in the source registration (via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header).
+This is equal to the [`"source_event_id"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#source_event_id) set in the source registration (via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header).
 - `"trigger_data"`
-  - : A string representing coarse data originating from the attribution trigger, set in the trigger registration (via the associated {{httpheader("Attribution-Reporting-Register-Trigger")}} response header).
+  - : A string representing coarse data originating from the attribution trigger, set in the trigger registration (the [`"trigger_data"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Trigger#trigger_data) set via the associated {{httpheader("Attribution-Reporting-Register-Trigger")}} response header).
 - `"report_id"`
   - : A string representing a [Universally Unique Identifier (UUID)](/en-US/docs/Glossary/UUID) for this report, which can be used to prevent duplicate counting.
 - `"source_type"`
   - : A string equal to either `"navigation"` or `"event"`, which respectively indicate whether the associated attribution source is [navigation-based](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources#navigation-based_attribution_sources), or [event-based](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources#event-based_attribution_sources).
 - `"randomized_trigger_rate"`
-  - : A random number between 0 and 1 indicating how often noise is applied for this particular source configuration.
+  - : A random number between 0 and 1 indicating how often [noise](#how_noise_is_added_to_reports) is applied for this particular source configuration.
 - `"scheduled_report_time"`
-  - : A string representing the number of seconds from the Unix Epoch until the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
+  - : A string representing the number of seconds from the Unix Epoch until the browser initially scheduled the report to be sent (to avoid inaccuracies as a result of offline devices reporting late).
 - `"source_debug_key"` {{optional_inline}}
-  - : A 64-bit unsigned integer representing a debugging key for the attribution source (see [Debug reports](#debug_reports)).
+  - : A 64 bit unsigned integer representing the debugging key for the attribution source.
+This mirrors the value set in the associated {{httpheader("Attribution-Reporting-Register-Source")}} header's [`"debug_key"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#debug_key) field.
+See [Debug reports](#debug_reports) for more information.
 - `"trigger_debug_key"` {{optional_inline}}
-  - : A 64-bit unsigned integer representing a debugging key for the attribution trigger (see [Debug reports](#debug_reports)).
+  - : A 64 bit unsigned integer representing the debugging key for the attribution trigger.
+This mirrors the value set in the associated {{httpheader("Attribution-Reporting-Register-Trigger")}} header's `"debug_key"` field.
+See [Debug reports](#debug_reports) for more information.

 ## Summary reports